History of Burkina Faso: Republic of Upper Volta

 The Republic of Upper Volta declared independence on 5 August 1960.
 The first president, Maurice Yaméogo, was the leader of the Voltaic Democratic Union (UDV).
 The 1960 constitution provided for election by universal suffrage of a president and a national assembly for 5-year terms.
 Soon after coming to power, Yaméogo banned all political parties other than the UDV.
 Yaméogo's government was viewed as corrupt and said to perpetuate neo-colonialism by favoring French political and economic interests which had allowed politicians to enrich themselves but not the nation's peasants or small class of urban workers.

 The government lasted until 1966 when—after much unrest including mass demonstrations and strikes by students, labor unions, and civil servants—the military intervened and deposed Yaméogo in the 1966 Upper Voltan coup d'état.
 The coup leaders suspended the constitution, dissolved the National Assembly, and placed Lieutenant Colonel Sangoulé Lamizana at the head of a government of senior army officers.
 The army remained in power for 4 years; on June 14, 1970, the Voltans ratified a new constitution that established a 4-year transition period toward complete civilian rule.
 Lamizana remained in power throughout the 1970s as president of military or mixed civil-military governments.
 He faced a major crisis in the form of the Sahel drought and was sent in 1973 to the UN and the US in order to secure aid.
 After conflict over the 1970 constitution, a new constitution was written and approved in 1977, and Lamizana was reelected by open elections in 1978.

 Lamizana's government faced problems with the country's traditionally powerful trade unions, and on November 25, 1980, Colonel Saye Zerbo overthrew President Lamizana in a bloodless coup.
 Colonel Zerbo established the Military Committee of Recovery for National Progress as the supreme governmental authority, thus eradicating the 1977 constitution.

 Colonel Zerbo also encountered resistance from trade unions and was overthrown two years later on November 7, 1982, by Major Dr. Jean-Baptiste Ouédraogo and the Council of Popular Salvation (CSP).
 The CSP continued to ban political parties and organizations, yet promised a transition to civilian rule and a new constitution.

 Infighting developed between the right and left factions of the CSP.
-The leader of the leftists, Capt.
-Thomas Sankara, was appointed prime minister in January 1983, but subsequently arrested.
-Efforts to free him, directed by Capt.
-Blaise Compaoré, resulted in a military coup d'état on 4 August 1983.
+The leader of the leftists, Captain Thomas Sankara, was appointed prime minister in January 1983, but subsequently arrested.
+Efforts to free him, directed by Captain Blaise Compaoré, resulted in a military coup d'état on 4 August 1983.

 The coup brought Sankara to power and his government began to implement a series of revolutionary programs which included mass-vaccinations, infrastructure improvements, the expansion of women's rights, encouragement of domestic agricultural consumption and anti-desertification projects.